k0d3K/Inception/README.md

 - **Adminer (optional bonus)**:
 	A simple web tool to manage your database.
 It lets you look at and change your MariaDB data through your browser.

-- **Netdata (optional bonus)**:
+- **Glances (optional bonus)**:
-	Netdata is a real-time performance monitoring tool.
+	Glances is a light real-time performance monitoring tool.
 It helps you visualize and troubleshoot what's happening in your containers, system, and applications.

 All these containers work together inside Docker, each doing their own job but talking to each other so your website runs smoothly.